ozyurtf/cpu-scheduler/README.md

 ```

-When the process becomes ready to be executed *(either because it was recently created or it completed its IO operation or it has run long enough and it was interrupted to give the CPU to another process or another process with higher priority arrives while it was running and it was interrupted because of this and the CPU was given to another process)*, when it starts waiting for an IO event, or when it stops running, scheduler is called to make a scheduling decision and to potentially switch the CPU from one process/thread to another.
+when the process becomes ready to be executed *(either because this process is recently created or this process completed its IO operation or some other process has run long enough and the CPU was given to the this process or the priority of this process is higher than the currently running process and therefore the CPU is given to this process)*, when it starts waiting for an IO event, or when it stops running, scheduler is called to make a scheduling decision and to potentially switch the CPU from one process/thread to another.

-The operating system maintains a data structure to store all the processes that are ready to be run.
-This data structure is called **ready queue** or **run queue** and the scheduler picks a process from this data structure and the selected process is executed by the CPU.
+And to enfore the policy (specified the predetermined scheduling algorithm), we can create a queue data structure to store all the processes that are ready to be run.
+This queue is called **ready queue** or **run queue** and the scheduler picks a process from this data structure and the selected process is executed by the CPU.
+This **ready queue** is called **mechanism** because it helps to **enforce the policy** (scheduling algorithm).

+But now the question is what are the different types of scheduling algorithms ?
+What kind of scheduling algorithm we should use ?: Well that depends on the system and your needs.
+The list of scheduling algorithms that are suitable for batch systems is quite different from the scheduling algorithms that are suitable for interactive systems for example.
+Because the priorities are different in those systems.

 ## Scheduling in Batch Systems

 ### First-Come First-Served (FCFS/FIFO)

 When a new process enters the system and becomes ready for execution, or when a process stops its IO operation and becomes ready, it is added to the **end** of the ready queue.
-And the FCFS scheduler selects a process from the ready queue based on its arrival time without taking any other factors (e.g. priority, time quantum) into account.
+And the FCFS scheduler selects a process from the ready queue based on its arrival time without taking any other factors (e.g. priority, user group, time limit) into account.
 And the selected process is executed on the CPU without any interruption until it is finished.
 So there is no preemption in this scheduler.

 FCFS scheduler can be seen fair only if we look at from arrival time perspective.